How To Get a Shelf on the Upper Glutes in 6 Weeks (Proven Glute Workout)

 Anyone can build a strong, heart-shaped butt.
 Follow the upper glute workout program described above, eat plenty of protein, and watch those upper glutes grow!

-Learning how to get a shelf on the upper glutes requires practice, discipline, and consistency, but it can be achieved by anyone who follows these guidelines.
+Developing well-defined upper glutes requires practice, discipline, and consistency, but anyone can achieve this by following these guidelines.

 Frequently Asked Questions